2.7 C

 2.

 Once deemed acceptable, many then had to endure the further indignity of being branded.
-Some were branded multiple times before leaving Africa and often yet again upon arrival in the Americas.
+Some were branded multiple times before leaving Africa and, often, again upon arrival in the Americas.
 The branding process was especially painful.
 After the irons were heated red hot on a bed of burning charcoal, several traffickers would hold the captive in place while another would rub the spot intended for branding with tallow and then place a piece of greased or oiled paper over it.
 The branding iron would then be pressed into the piece of paper.
 These marks were variously made on the shoulder, breast, thigh, stomach, or even on the buttocks in the case of small children, and took four to five days to heal.

 3.

-Those imprisoned, were put in the dark pen of a fort or a makeshift pen constructed on the beach waiting to be sold.
+Those imprisoned were put in the dark pen of a fort or a makeshift pen constructed on the beach, waiting to be sold.
 The fort at Cape Coast was “cut out of the rocky ground, arched and divided into several rooms underground in such a way that it easily imprisoned a thousand Africans.”
 Describing the barracoons, Joseph Miller writes, “Large numbers of [captives] accumulated within these pens, living for days and weeks surrounded by walls too high for a person to scale, squatting helplessly, naked, on the dirt and entirely exposed to the skies except for a few adjoining cells where they could be locked at night.
 They lived in a ‘wormy morass’…and slept in their own excrement, without even a bonfire for warmth.”

+Some pens held 150 to 200 captives, along with pigs and goats, leaving only about two square meters per captive.
+Africans were sometimes forced to suffer these conditions for months on end.
 Another observer noted, “[The captives] were confined in prisons or dungeons, resembling dens, where they lie naked on the sand, crowded together and loaded with irons.
 In consequence of this cruel mode of confinement, they are frequently covered with cutaneous eruptions.
 Ten or twelve of them feed together out of a trough, precisely like so many hogs.”

 To make matters worse, diseases periodically ravaged the dirty and crowded pens, and the captives became progressively weakened by their extended confinement.
-Death rate were extremely high.
-When they died, their bodies would be thrown onto the beach to rot to be picked over by wild animals.
+Death rates were extremely high.
+When they died, their bodies would be thrown onto the beach to rot, to be picked over by wild animals.
+In the Dutch fort, some captives were put to work during their detention.

 In addition, at these fortresses, women were subjected to the sexual violence of European men stationed there to oversee the gruesome business of enslavement.
 Imprisoned women were also required to clean and cook for them.